LeMikaelF/proxy-generator/README.md

 ```
 The proxy has the same method set as the proxied type, and can therefore be used interchangeably with it.

-The type of first argument that the proxy receives has a method set that clients can use to implement an interface in their proxies.
+The type of first argument that the advice receives has a method set that clients can use to implement an interface in their proxies.
 For example:

 ```go
 type MethodInfo interface {